YIO-Remote/remote-os/docker/README.md

   - YIO-Remote Git projects.
   - Downloaded Buildroot source packages (> 900 MB).
   - Compiled Buildroot toolchain (~ 13 GB) and the Buildroot ccache (~ 1.8 GB).
+- The YIO-Remote projects can be bind-mounted from the host or stored in a Docker Volume.

 ## Requirements

+Attention Windows users: Docker Desktop for Windows uses Microsoft Hyper-V for virtualization, and Hyper-V is not compatible with Oracle VirtualBox.

 - Working [Docker installation](https://docs.docker.com/install/) (tested with 19.03).
-- At least 20 GB of free space.
+- At least 20 GB of free disk space.
+SSD is highly recommended!
 - macOS & Windows Docker Desktop configuration:
   - Make sure your Docker VM is large enough and has enough space left.
   - Associate at least 4 GB RAM.
 More RAM = better file system caching.
   - Associate as many CPU cores as possible for quicker build times.
-  - File sharing configured to store the build artefacts on the host.
+  - File sharing configured to store the build artefacts on the host and optionally mount projects.
-- SSD is highly recommended!
 - Internet connection:
   - Ubuntu installation packages will be downloaded during the **Docker Image build**.
   - Buildroot source packages will be downloaded during the **remote-os build** in a Docker container.